SJames528/Climate-Change-Analysis/workspace.md

 ## Statistical Testing

-<p>I will first try a basic test, asking if the yearly difference sequence has a mean greater than zero, which would certainly imply increase in temperature over time.
-I will be using a significance level of \alpha = 0.05.
-I will perform this test on each month in turn, thus obtaining 12 complete tests for each location.</p>
+<p>My first test will be the most basic, asking if the yearly difference sequence has a mean greater than zero (which would certainly imply increase in temperature over time).
+I will perform this test on each month in turn, thus obtaining 12 complete tests for each location.
+This will also mean I need to be careful in my choice of significance level (&alpha;) if I want to contain the Family Wise Error Rate at 5% (more on this later).</p>

-<p>Some alternative methods include the following:</p>
+<p>My initial ideas for alternative testing methods include the following:</p>

 * Define a suitable year range (e.g. 1750-1900) as a "control" period, and testing if recent measurements fit within the control temperature distribution.
-* Take only the yearly highest temperatures, and perform the difference sequence test.
+* Take only the yearly highest temperatures, and perform the difference sequence test as before.

 ### Difference Sequence Generation

-First, obtain seperate data for each month and then convert the absolute data into yearly differences:
+For our first test, we want to split our data by month, and then convert the absolute temperature data into yearly differences:

 ```r